How to Leave a Life360 Circle Without Anyone Knowing (2026 Guide)

 4.How can I tell if someone left my Life360 circle or just turned off their phone?

 Check the map and the member list.
 If their profile icon and name are completely gone from both places, they have officially left the circle.
 If their icon is still there but the location is old or paused, they are still in the circle but are not sharing location data.
-[Internal Link Suggestion: Link the preceding phrase to ‘/digital-parenting-privacy-guide’]
+If your Circle members say they can’t see your location, it may be due to a “Find My Friends location not available” error rather than you leaving the circle.

 5.Does leaving one circle delete my entire Life360 account?